zizzkata/smart-contract-analysis-tools-example/example-smart-contracts/README.md

 ## hevm

-Note that for hevm to work we need to comment the transer fucntion on te IERC20 address.
-It seems that external functions calls makes hevm not look at the rest of the function.
+Note that for hevm to work we need to comment out the transer fucntion on te IERC20 address.
+Symbolic execution on storage is [not supported](https://github.com/dapphub/dapptools/tree/master/src/hevm#hevm-symbolic).

 First create the runtime binary: